StabbyCutyou/moldovan_slammer/README.md

 The Moldovan Slammer is used to generate random values to plug into a sample input string, which is meant to be something you'd run against a database (like bulk loading insert statements full of random data, hence the name "slammer").
 It understands the tokens as defined below:

+# Notice

+Experimental - could change at a notice.
+Have fun!

 # Tokens

 ## {guid:ordinal}